If you don’t heed the warnings of the academics, at least take a lesson from the history books. Excerpts from a recent article in Knowledge@Wharton:

 “The question is: Are we at that tipping point in the United States?
 And clearly we are not,” says Wharton real estate professor Susan M. Wachter.
 Nonetheless, she says, these loans are contributing to soaring housing prices, setting the stage for a potentially rough pullback that could make the next recession far more severe than it otherwise would be.
 “Undoubtedly, these new instruments bring us into uncharted territory.
 This is unprecedented.”

-Some experts argue that true home-price bubbles are rare, and usually confined to a few overheated pockets.
+MLRs to one side though, some experts argue that true home-price bubbles are rare, and usually confined to a few overheated pockets.
 Owners cannot sell homes with the click of a mouse, as they can stocks, so it’s difficult for housing prices to cascade as stock prices do when a bubble bursts.
 Typically, a home-price run-up is followed by a period of flattening prices rather than a wide-ranging collapse.

 But Wachter says some overheated markets in California and the Boston area did see home prices fall by 30 to 40% after the 1980s bubble burst.
 Prices tend to fall the most where they have previously gone up the most, and many, many markets have seen enormous gains in the past few years.
 Hence, many parts of the country could experience falling home prices, she argues.
 “We could have 30 or 40 of those areas instead of one or two.”
 The risk of borrower defaults is clearly higher because of the heavy use of I-O and option loans, she adds.